- A heat pump is a fossil fuel-free home heating system

 How does a heat pump work?

-4. The hot gas moves to a heat exchanger, which transfers the heat to the home’s heating network and hot water system
+- The hot gas then passes through a heat exchanger, transferring heat to the home’s heating system and hot water supply.

-All heat pumps, except air-to-air heat pumps, are designed to work as part of a ‘wet heat system’.
-This means that they heat water, which flows to radiators throughout the house.
+All heat pumps, except air-to-air heat pumps, are designed to work as part of a ‘wet heat system.’
+This means they heat water (indirectly), which flows to radiators throughout the house.

-Air-to-air heat pumps operate as part of a ‘dry heat system’, which means they heat air, which is sent to rooms in the house through vents or ducts.
+Air-to-air heat pumps operate as part of a ‘dry heat system,’ which means they heat air sent to rooms in the house through vents or ducts.

 Crucially, all heat pumps are powered by electricity.
-They don’t use electricity to generate heat, the way an electric radiator does, but they use it to power the systems that extract and transfer heat.
+They don’t use electricity to generate heat, as an electric radiator does, but they use it to power the systems that extract and transfer heat.

 What type of central heating do you currently use?